Commissions

 How Long Will it Take For You To Complete My Commission?

-As I am currently attending university, you can expect pieces to take several weeks to several months, depending on the size, difficulty, complexity, and the number of commissions you want done at a single time.
+As I am currently attending university, you can expect pieces to take several days to weeks for digital pieces, and weeks to several months, depending on the size, difficulty, complexity, for tradituional pieces.

 I will offer you a more personalized timeframe during our planning discussions.